armaninspace/hrocket/README.md

 1. The bootstrap theme will be used to build the first theme

 ## How to use on ubuntu
-Edit .bashrc using following command
+Edit .bashrc using following command<br />
 $ sudo gedit /path-to-file/.bashrc

 for setting/exporting variables add following new line at the end of file

 export PATH=/path-to-hrocket-directory/hrocket/bin:$PATH